espressif/vscode-esp-idf-extension/docs_espressif/en/buildproject.rst

 .. image:: ../../media/tutorials/basic_use/build.png

 .. note::
-  There is a **idf.notificationMode** configuration setting if the user does not wants to see the output automatically.
+  There is a **idf.notificationMode** configuration setting if you do not want to see the output automatically.
 Please review `ESP-IDF Settings <settings>` to see how to modify this configuration setting.

 You could modify the behavior of the build task with **idf.cmakeCompilerArgs** for Cmake configure step and **idf.ninjaArgs** for Ninja step.
 For example, using ``idf.ninjaArgs: [-j N]`` where N is the number of jobs run in parallel.

-3. After building the application size analysis task will be executed in a terminal showing the size analysis results.
+3. After building the application, the size analysis task will be executed in a terminal, showing the binaries size analysis results.
 You can enable or disable this task being executed with **idf.enableSizeTaskAfterBuildTask** in your settings.json.

 .. image:: ../../media/tutorials/basic_use/size_terminal.png